-As a group which has been staying and working with migrants in Calais consistently since summer 2009, we have gained a considerable insight into the situation of migrants in the area, and the police harassment of them.
+As a group which has been staying and working with migrants in Calais consistently since summer 2009, we have gained a considerable insight into the situation of migrants in the area, and the police harassment.
 So, within reason, we may be willing to share this information.
-If you give us a call on 00 33 75 34 75 159, we may be able to arrange to meet up in Calais for a chat.
-Alternatively, you can email us on calaisolidarity [at] gmail.com.
+Sometimes, we might point you in a direction of other people that might be more appropriate for the nature of your project.

 Can Calais Migrant Solidarity introduce me to migrants in Calais?

 No. Whilst we appreciate that you may be very sympathetic to the situation, we have a policy of not ‘introducing’ either journalists or researchers, independent or not, to migrants in Calais.
 The reason for this is that we have spent a long time battling various barriers to trust in order to work as closely as we can with people.

 With a continuously changing population in Calais, frequent linguistic hurdles, and plainclothes police operating in the area as well as other places along migrants’ routes, in the past some migrants were suspicious of us and our agenda.
 We have worked hard to overcome this, and plenty of people have gone out on a limb to trust us.
-We cannot afford to jeopardise that by bringing journalists or other researchers into peoples’ communities (even though we would never do it without their consent).
+We are not willing to jeopardise that by bringing journalists or other researchers into peoples’ communities (even though we would never do it without their consent).